 Actuarial valuations are based upon assumptions regarding future activity in specific risk areas including the rates of investment return and payroll growth, eligibility for the various classes of benefits, and longevity among retired lives.
 The Board adopts these assumptions after considering the advice of the actuary and other professionals.
 The assumptions and methods used for funding purposes meet the parameters set by the Actuarial Standards of Practice.
 Each actuarial valuation takes into account all prior differences between actual and assumed experience in each risk area.
-The June 30, 2017 valuations were based upon assumptions that were recommended in connection with a study of experience covering the 2010-2015 period.
+The June 30, 2019 valuations were based upon assumptions that were recommended in connection with a study of experience covering the 2010-2015 period.

-The Arkansas Teacher Retirement System remains stable with a 79.5% funded position (based on the actuarial value of assets) and 80.2% funded position based upon the market value of assets as of June 30, 2017.
-The amortization period as of June 30, 2017 is 29 years.
-Unless there are investment gains in 2018, the amortization period is likely to increase over the next few years due to the scheduled phase-in of prior investment losses.
+The Arkansas Teacher Retirement System remains stable with an 80.2% funded position (based on the actuarial value of assets) and an 81.7% funded position based upon the market value of assets as of June 30, 2019.
+The amortization period as of June 30, 2019 is 28 years.

-Based upon the results of the June 30, 2017 valuations, we are pleased to report to the Board of Trustees that the Arkansas Teacher Retirement System is meeting its basic financial objective of level percent-of- payroll financing.
+Based upon the results of the June 30, 2019 valuations, we are pleased to report to the Board of Trustees that the Arkansas Teacher Retirement System is meeting its basic financial objective of level percent-of-payroll financing.

 Readers desiring a more complete understanding of the actuarial condition of ATRS are encouraged to obtain and read the complete actuarial valuation reports.
 The complete reports also contain certain very important disclosures mandated by Actuarial Standards of Practice.
-The material in the Actuarial Section and Financial Sections of this CAFR contains some, but not all of, the information in the actuarial reports.
+The material in the Actuarial Section and Financial Sections of this CAFR contains some, but not all, of the information in the actuarial reports.